When to Book National Park Campsites in 2023

-More than 300 million people visited our national parks in 2017, which means you’re competing with more than 300 million other people for a select few coveted campsites.
-The majority of these visits happen in the summer, and most campsites are available for booking 6 months in advance.
+Close to 300 million people visited our national parks in the past year, which means you could be competing with millions of other people for a select few coveted campsites.
+The majority of these visits happen in the summer, and most campsites are available for booking 6 months in advance (if not longer!).
 That means that if you wait until after January, you might be too late!
 Here’s how and when to book national park campsites for the summer.

 How far in advance should I make reservations?

 Of course, there are exceptions.
-Some group sites, activity permits, and lodging options are available up to 12 months in advance, so be sure to do your research.
-Campsites in Yosemite National Park have their own booking window schedule (see below).
+Some group sites, activity permits, and lodging options are available 366 days in advance, so be sure to do your research.
+Yellowstone National Park, for example, must be booked through two different sites (depending on which campground you are interested in) and in some cases can be reserved up to 13 months in advance.
+Campsites in Yosemite National Park on the other hand are a whole other ball game.
+This California park has its own booking window schedule altogether (see below).

 Yosemite National Park Camping